dvanmosselbeen/dvm-docs/Programming/gonzui.md

         os.popen('gonzui-import %s' % (line))
 ```

-Maybe put this script in your ~/bin to have it included in your path directory.
+Maybe put this script in your `~/bin` to have it included in your path directory.
 So that you can execute this script from anywhere on your computer with your user.
-I have place this script in my '~/bin' and have call it gonzui_mass_importer.
-Without the '.py' extension.
+I have place this script in my `~/bin` and have called it `gonzui_mass_importer`.
+Without the `.py` extension.

 Make the script executable for everyone: